harrybaines/portfolio-website/_pages/about.md

 - Maurten Gel 100 CAF 100 and Drink Mix 160 (for energy boosts and to keep me hydrated)
 - Veloforte energy chews and recovery shakes (for energy boosts and post-workout recovery)
 - MyProtein pre-workout and energy gels (alternate between these and Maurten gels)
-- MyProtein electrolyte supplements (to replenish lost electrolytes)
+- MyProtein electrolyte supplements (to replace lost electrolytes)
 - MyProtein protein powder (for a post-workout shake)

 I do parkrun most weekends depending on my training routine.
 Follow me on Strava if you're into running!